Key Takeaways:

 What Happens When You Get a DOT Violation?

-When a DOT violation is issued, the impact depends on the type and severity of the infraction.
-Some violations result in immediate action, while others accumulate over time, affecting a company’s overall compliance standing.
+When a DOT violation is issued, its impact depends on the severity of the infraction and how it affects a carrier’s overall compliance history.

 Immediate Consequences